 - Greg has been recognized as a Rising Star in the area of Intellectual Property by Northern California Super Lawyers (2014 – 2020)

-Gregory counsels clients in strategic patent prosecution in a range of technical fields, including software, electromechanical devices and medical devices.
-Greg’s practice has an emphasis on software such as computer modeling (machine learning, neural networks), computer vision, cloud computing, social networking, advertising, financial products and systems, encryption, blockchain and other distributed ledger technologies, and gaming.
+Greg counsels clients on a variety of intellectual property matters focusing in a range of technical fields, including software, electromechanical devices and medical devices.
+In his patent practice, he has handled matters involving computer modeling (machine learning, neural networks), computer vision, cloud computing, social networking, advertising, financial products and systems, encryption, blockchain and other distributed ledger technologies, and gaming.

 Additionally, Greg’s practice includes a significant focus on portfolio analysis and patent valuation studies catered to the needs of individual transactions, including leading a team of a “no stone unturned” analysis for a 9-figure deal.
-Greg has experience both working with brokers to prepare portfolios for sale and working with buyers in performing diligence of broker work-product.
+He has worked with brokers to prepare portfolios for sale and with buyers in performing diligence of broker work-product.